-Dr. Lingor serves as an Assistant Attending Physician at Hospital of Special Surgery, faculty at Weill Cornell Medical College, Medical Director for HSS Ortho Injury Care, and Team Physician for the New York Rangers.
+Dr. Lingor serves as an Assistant Attending Physician at HSS, faculty at Weill Cornell Medical College, Medical Director for HSS Ortho Injury Care, and Team Physician for the New York Rangers.

 Dr. Lingor graduated from medical school at Loyola University Stritch School of Medicine and completed his residency in family medicine at Illinois Masonic in Chicago and his sports medicine fellowship at the University of Notre Dame.
 He is board certified in family medicine and obesity medicine with a subspecialty in sports medicine.
 His previous experience includes working as an Assistant Team Physician for the New York Jets as well several local high schools and colleges.